 Trials can be heard by a judge or a judge and jury, and there are strategic, fact-specific reasons to try your case to a judge and jury rather than a judge, (for example, in Texas, a jury can only decide certain specific issues).
 Despite what we see on television, trials are quite rare; most family lawyers spend their whole careers without participating in a significant number of trials, and many never do a single jury trial.
 This is because the vast majority of cases settle outside of court, only a select few attorneys have the experience necessary to excel in trial.
 Our firm has so much experience with jury trials that, when faced with such a trial, other lawyers often ask us for help!
-If you believe your case would be suitable for a jury trial, we encourage you to review the information below and contact our office to explore your options.
+If you believe your divorce or custody case would be suitable for a jury trial, we encourage you to review the information below and contact our office to explore your options.

 In a jury trial, the jury decides some aspects of the case, and the judge chooses others.
 Juries can make decisions regarding conservatorship (how parents make decisions for their children), geographic restrictions, property valuations and characterizations, reimbursement and fraud claims, and certain torts.
 Jury trials allow a panel of your peers to make determinations rather than just one person (a judge).
 Depending on the case, this type of trial may be very advantageous, but to fully utilize these benefits, the lawyers involved must have specialized experience and complete additional work before and during the trial.